 - Sprint Review

 The team should be ready with the list of features or PBIs to be demonstrated.
 This marks the end of the sprint.
 The duration can last up to 1 hr or more depending on the sprint size.
 The sprint review is done just once at the end of the sprint.
 In this meeting, the goal is to demonstrate the working software, collect feedback and discuss the upcoming sprint.
-This meeting is attended by the team members, scrum master, product owner and stakeholders.
+This meeting is attended by the team members, scrum master, product owner, and stakeholders.
 The meeting is arranged by the product owner and the team.

 - Sprint Retrospective

 This meeting is just like the sprint review meeting, happens at the end of the sprint but is attended by team and scrum master only.
 This meeting can last up to 1 hr and takes place once the sprint has ended.
-The purpose of this meeting is to prime directive and team discussion on what went well?, What could be improved?
+The purpose of this meeting is to the prime directive and have a team discussion on what went well?, What could be improved?
 Callouts and recognitions.
 The team discusses the upcoming action items for the next sprint.
 The meeting is attended only by the team and scrum master.